-- 2. Start early with the little ones - 3.
-Stay with the children and grow with them until they are big - 4.
-Work with everyone (a critical mass) - 5.
-Use and celebrate people's ability - 6.
-Connect everything education, health, culture, identity, economic wellbeing - 7.
+- 2. Start early with the little ones

+- 3. Stay with the children and grow

+- with them until they are big

+- wellbeing - 7.
 Always think about old ways and new ways of doing things - 8.
-We are led by the children, their families and community - 9.
-Whole of community in community
+We are led by the children, their families and community